10 Steps To Transform Your Classroom

 If lighting was the most important consideration in an environment, then the impact of sound follows as a close second.
 Schools can be a hive of activity, and with that many bodies in a space, you can expect noise.
 How this noise is managed is key to creating that all important balance between the buzz of productivity, and that of a complete sensory overload.
 Solutions for too much noise can be found in the clever positioning of acoustic panels and the introduction of highly effective sound deadening devices.
 Thinking about how transitional spaces are used can also impact the flow of sound.
 Cleverly designed flooring has the capacity to absorb sound, as well as being aesthetically pleasing.

 A clutter free space creates a clutter free mind.
 But a successful classroom cannot adhere to the minimalist principles of trendy modern design.
 Therefore teaching and learning resources must be stored in a manner that it is intuitive and easy to access.
-Have a look at our teaching wall (link to Glendower Preparatory school) which encourages seamless resource accessibility and allows pupils to self-differentiate and become high functioning independent learners.
+Have a look at our teaching wall at Glendower Preparatory school which encourages seamless resource accessibility and allows pupils to self-differentiate and become high functioning independent learners.

 Think about “hygge” (a Danish concept promoting comfort and security within a given environment).
 Children make the best progress when they feel both safe and happy.
 Can you create a sense of homeliness in your classroom?
 Think about textures, colour and soft furnishings.
 A classroom doesn’t have to look like a classroom.
 Think outside the box and create a space that is inspiring for both teachers and learners alike.
 Be playful in your designs and create a place which will spark imagination.